1571-1572 Entombment of Christ by il Greco

 It was mounted as pendant in a pearl necklace that did not please its new owners.
 Burton and Taylor then made designed by Cartier in 1972 the magnificent necklace of pearls, rubies and diamonds, where it is again hanging as pendant.

 This necklace, estimated $ 2M, is for sale on December 13 in New York by Christie's., lot 12.

 This is a new successful step in the fabulous history of the pearl.
 Sold $ 11.8 million including premium, its necklace achieved the highest result in one of the best jewelry sales in auction history: total $ 116M including premium for only 80 lots.

-Annibale is the youngest and the most innovative.
-Following the examples by Correggio and Titian, he captures a moment of intimacy shared by the characters in an intense mystical action.
-An Annunciation 135 x 98 cm was sold for $ 3.45M including premium by Christie's on January 30, 2013.
+Following the examples by Correggio and Titian, Annibale captures a moment of intimacy shared by the characters in an intense mystical action.
+An Annunciation 135 x 98 cm in a conventional iconography was sold for $ 3.45M by Christie's on January 30, 2013.
 It is attributed to Annibale after a visit in Venice ca 1588.